 - Both paintings of the Tower of Babel, one from the KHM itself, the other from Rotterdam’s Museum Boijmans Van Beuningen

-Along with the paintings and drawings, the exhibition also reveals the latest results from the museum’s imaging tests, pigment analyses, and other research into Bruegel’s paintings.
+Along with the paintings and drawings, the exhibition also reveals the latest results from the museum’s imaging tests, pigment analyses, and other research into Bruegel’s techniques.

 It’s all timed to coincide with the 450th anniversary of Bruegel’s death in Brussels in 1569.
-(Incidentally, Brussels was under the rule of the Spanish branch of the Habsburgs back then.)
+(Incidentally, Brussels was under the rule of the Spanish branch of the Habsburgs back then.
+Some of the paintings make it clear what Bruegel thought of their rule.)

 Tuesday, 2nd October 2018 to Sunday, 13th January 2019.
 During the exhibition, the KHM opens daily from 10 am to 6 pm (9 pm on Thursdays).

-If you’ve time after the Bruegel exhibition, the same building houses a few other collections worth browsing.
+- If you do have time after the Bruegel exhibition, the same building houses many other collections worth browsing.
 My favourite is the Kunstkammer chamber of wonders.

 How to get to the Bruegel exhibition